iMoya917/test-reigndesign/Readme.md

-Instruction for run proyect
+Instruction for running the project

- - To run the testing project, run pod install from the Example directory first and open TestReignDesign.xcworkspace file
+ - To run the testing project, first execute "pod install" from the Example directory and open the TestReignDesign.xcworkspace file.